A HISTORY OF SOIL AND WATER SCIENCES AT UF

 During the 1960s some of the active research programs included: phosphorus chemistry, biological nitrogen fixation, and forest soil fertility.
 Dr. F.B.
 Smith retired in 1965, followed by the appointment of Dr. C.F.
 Eno as department head in 1966.
 The expansion of citrus to the interior flatwoods created several new problems in soils management.
 The SWAP (Soil Water Atmosphere Plant) project established in 1968 at the Ft.
 Pierce Agricultural Research and Education Center, gained high scientific visibility as a comprehensive, multi-disciplinary approach to the problem of water control and citrus growth.

 The name of the department was changed to Soil Science in 1971.
 During the 1970s the department’s research emphasis focused on the fate and transport of nutrients, pesticides, and waste constituents.
 Much of the work during this period laid a strong foundation for environmental research in the later part of the century.
 Dr. Eno retired in 1983 and Dr. Brian McNeal became the new department chairman.
 Dr. McNeal remained in this position until 1989, followed by Dr. Jerry Kidder as interim chair (1989-90).
-He in turn was followed by Dr. George O’Connor (1990-94) and Dr. Randy Brown (1994-2000) as department chairs.
-Each of these modern-era chairs contributed significantly to the development of this department.
-To reflect its many new programs, in 1992 the department was renamed Soil and Water Science; under this new name the departmental programs were organized into six thrust areas.
-In 2016, the department name was changed to Soil and Water Sciences.
+He in turn was followed by Dr. George O’Connor (1990-94) and in 1992 to reflect importance of water the department name was changed to Soil and Water Science.
+Dr. Randy Brown (1994-2000) assumed the leadership of the department in 1994.
+Each of these chairs contributed significantly to the development of this department.
+Dr. K. Ramesh Reddy (2000-2018) assumed the leadership in 2000 and transformed the department thrust areas across wide range of ecosystems including agricultural, forest, grassland, urban, wetlands, and aquatic systems.
+Recognizing the importance of soil and water as foundation of these ecosystems, in 2016 the department name was changed to Soil and Water Sciences.
 The name was changed once more in 2022 to the Department of Soil, Water, and Ecosystem Sciences to better reflect the focus on ecosystems and ecosystem services.

 In almost 100 years, numbers of SWS faculty, staff and students have made significant contributions to improving the productivity of Florida’s agriculture and contributed to soil and water science at national and international levels.
 In the past three decades, the research and educational focus of the department has been on environmental issues related to soil and water quality.
 As we move into the 21st century, we need to reflect on many of our past experiences and accomplishments, and build upon them to address the challenges of the soil and water quality issues of the future.